 Any large-scale training must therefore be conducted virtually.
 These trainings can be done in real-time immediately before enumerators are deployed, or alternatively through a webinar format that is conducted before the count and recorded for those who want to view it later.
 There are, of course, concerns with virtual trainings.
-For one, it may be difficult to ensure that volunteers actually watch and pay attention to the training, though this could be mitigated through breakout rooms, chats, and quizzes.
+For one, it may be difficult to ensure that volunteers actually watch and pay attention to the training.
 Second, even if they do, evidence suggests that less learning occurs during a web-based training than an in-person training.
 It is also more difficult to conduct role-playing exercises, answer questions, and facilitate discussion in a remote versus in-person environment.